-Euripides: [eating another donut] Good luck [muttering under his breath] you’re going to need it.
+Euripides: [eating another donut] Good luck [muttering under his breath] you’re gonna need it.

 Athena: What’s that?

-Euripides: Oh uh yeah, tell ’em we need better authorization tools down here.
+Euripides: Uh yeah, tell ’em we’re gonna need more donuts down here.

 Euripides’ cubicle, the next morning where he periodically spaces out while reading email.
 Every so often, he’ll respond with a cryptic and/or sarcastic one-liner.
 A strong proponent of a style of discourse known as ‘cartoon-speak’, points are added for comedic effect.
 Athena knocks on the cube wall startlingly him into the present.